Read the style guide for Cancer Research UK's pages on health information and patient information.

 Conventionally, symbols for genes are italicised (for example IGF1) whereas symbols for proteins are not (for example IGF1).
 We don’t use italics and so need to make clear in our writing whether we are talking about a gene or a protein.

 Government has a capital G if we are talking about 'the Government' (as in UK).

 Hyphens.
 Accepted site practice is not to use hyphens.
 They clutter the text and make it more difficult for less able readers.
 Although we don’t use hyphens, we don't combine the prefix with the rest of the word as this can be even more difficult to read.
-Eg anti angiogenic, not antiangiogenic; anti inflammatory, not antiinflammatory.
+For example, anti angiogenic, not antiangiogenic; anti inflammatory, not antiinflammatory.

-Intra peritoneal (IP) is 2 words.
+Intra peritoneal (IP) is two words.